New WWE SummerSlam Title Match Revealed

-Tonight’s SmackDown opened with Banks coming to the ring to explain why she returned last week and then turned on Belair.
-Banks said she will never let anyone take her spotlight again, and went on about how Belair would be noting without her, and how she came back to make Belair pay after watching from home while Belair disrespected her each week, and wasn’t grateful for anything Banks did for her, like allow her to stand across the ring from greatness at WrestleMania 37.
+After weeks of feuding between Damian Priest and WWE United States Champion Sheamus, their title match was confirmed for SummerSlam during tonight’s RAW episode from Orlando.

-Belair then interrupted Banks with a response, but they were soon interrupted by Zelina Vega.
-The segment ended with Belair saying she will see Banks at SummerSlam, and then announcing that she will defend against Vega later tonight.
+RAW saw Sheamus defeat Ricochet in singles action, right before Priest defeated John Morrison.
+After that match, Priest cut a promo on Sheamus until The Celtic Warrior interrupted him.
+They had words on the mic until Priest issued a challenge for the pay-per-view.
+Sheamus accepted the challenge and the match was confirmed.

 WWE SummerSlam takes place on Saturday, August 21 from Allegiant Stadium in Las Vegas, Nevada.
-Below is the updated confirmed card, along with a few shots from tonight’s opening segment on SmackDown:
+Below is the updated confirmed card, along with a few related shots from tonight’s segment on RAW:

 WWE Universal Title Match